Understanding The Basics Of Zone & Man Coverage In Football

 Deep Defenders: 2

 Cover 2 is the first zone coverage in our series of zone coverages.
-Whereas cover 1 has one deep defender with man coverage underneath, cover 2 has two deep defenders, and all the underneath defenders are playing zone.
+Whereas cover 1 has one deep defender with man coverage underneath, cover 2 has two deep safeties, and all the underneath defenders are playing zone.

 Cover 2 is useful to defend against teams that like to throw crossing routes or short routes.
 It does, however, put a tremendous amount of stress on the deep defenders.
 Ultimately the 2 deep defenders are responsible for splitting the field in half.
 Each defender must cover 26.6 yards.